experoinc/gremlin-lang-intro/README.md

 Docker image for a lightweight Gremlin Server with locally connected Gremlin Console

 ## Quick Start
+Requires [Docker](www.docker.com) to be installed and working.

-To get to a Gremlin Console prompt as quickly as possible:
+To get to a Gremlin Console prompt as quickly as possible, from a Docker command prompt:

-1. build the Docker image: `docker build -t gremlin-lang-intro .`
+1. Build the Docker image: `docker build -t gremlin-lang-intro .`
 2. Start a container from the image: `docker run -it gremlin-lang-intro`

 When started, the container will: